hlfshell/facial_recognition/journal.md

 As for the facial keypoint detection, I'm not sure yet how they intend for me to do that - either through a set of transforms ala classical computer visions techniques or a separate model just for the keypoints?
 I shall have to see.

 For now, I'll start the project out with something easy - a little script that downloads and sets up the training data.

+---

+I didn't realize that they didn't download the data from a public dataset, but rather provide the data inside the repos itself.
+I'll have to write a script that either clones the repos or downloads the prepared zip directly from Github, pulls the files I need, and then cleans the rest.

+---

+That was dead simple since Github provides a `.zip` download endpoint for the repos.
+The dataset is in the hundreds of megs so I definitely won't be adding it to this git repos so the script loader was a decent idea. `dataloader.sh` is done... onto the dataset pytorch class.